whatsnewsisyphus/stylegan3-fun/README.md

     * Added the rest of the affine transformations
     * Added widget for class-conditional models (***TODO:*** mix classes with continuous values for `cls`!)
 * ***General model and code additions***
-    * [Multi-modal truncation trick](https://arxiv.org/abs/2202.12211): find the different clusters in your model and use the closest one to your dlatent, in order to increase the fidelity (TODO: finish skeleton implementation)
+    * [Multi-modal truncation trick](https://arxiv.org/abs/2202.12211): find the different clusters in your model and use the closest one to your dlatent, in order to increase the fidelity
+      * Usage: Run `python multimodal_truncation.py get-centroids --network=<path_to_model>` to use default values; for extra options, run `python multimodal_truncation.py get-centroids --help`
     * StyleGAN3: anchor the latent space for easier to follow interpolations (thanks to [Rivers Have Wings](https://github.com/crowsonkb) and [nshepperd](https://github.com/nshepperd)).
     * Use CPU instead of GPU if desired (not recommended, but perfectly fine for generating images, whenever the custom CUDA kernels fail to compile).
     * Add missing dependencies and channels so that the [`conda`](https://docs.conda.io/en/latest/) environment is correctly setup in Windows